hartwigmedical/hmftools/purity-ploidy-estimator/README.md

   - Do not produce somatic variant rainfall plot if >100000 variants
   - Refreshed DNDS values with larger cohort (4404 samples)
   - Add support for XXY, XYY, Female Mosaic X, and Trisomy 13,15,18,21,X germline aberrations.
 Requires [patch](../patient-db/src/main/resources/patches/purple/purple2.47_to_2.48_migration.sql) to load to data base.
   - Removed MALE_KLINEFELTER as a gender.
-Gender will instead be MALE and KLINEFELTER will be added to the germline abberations field.
+Gender will instead be MALE and KLINEFELTER will be added to the germline aberrations field.
   - QC Status improvements.
   - Changing fitting space from ‘normFactor’ to ‘ploidy’ (allows configuration of min-max ploidy and improves fitting resolution at low purity).
   - Add `min_ploidy` [1] and `max_ploidy` [8] parameters.